ArPiRobot/arpirobot.github.io/docs/devs/technical.md

 - Arduinos
 - Logging (and how it integrates with networking)
     - Also prints to stdout so ArPiRobot-Tools arpirobot-program service can log to file
+- Use of references for statically allocated objects (user must keep in scope) and shared_ptrs for dynamically allocated that the user does not need to manage the lifecycle of.
+Also document why some places such as BaseDevice::action and ArduinoDevice::arduino use raw pointers (these should not keep what they point to alive and the object that sets these vars clears these vars on its deletion).
+- Document bridge lifecycle management
+    - Bridge creates objects using make_shared and keeps a map of raw ptr to shared_ptr
+    - Bridge returns raw ptr.
+When passed a raw ptr it looks up the shared_ptr and passes that to c++ functions.
+The c++ funcs may keep a copy of the shared_ptr to keep objects in scope even if the bridge's calling language (eg python) has its object leave scope and call destroy.
+Destroy just removes the shared_ptr copy from the bridge's map.
+If a copy is held elsewhere the object is not deallocated.
+If it is not held elsewhere, the object is deallocated immediately.
+BaseRobot does not use this method as the robot is started using its own blocking start method.
+No need to handle scenarios where a reference is not kept by user code for the duration of the program.
+Additionally, the bridge calling language must make sure objects with callbacks (eg Actions) are not cleaned up in the calling language (eg python) while C++ may call functions that are members (pointers to member functions).
+To this end, Actions are always kept in scope once instantiated by the python bindings.

 ## CoreLib Devices